 In response to our partner district needs, The PEBC Teacher Residency has developed a teacher-of-record model in the San Luis Valley and Southwest cohorts.
 This model compliments the traditional residency experience and is supported by our coaches and instructors.
 Individuals interested in learning more about the model and additional application requirements may contact the Recruitment and Admissions Team.

 All Resident candidates will be required to apply and obtain an Alternative Teacher License from the Colorado Department of Education upon acceptance into the residency.
-Residents will work directly with their recruiter to walk through the process of obtaining this prior to Summer Institute.
+Residents will work directly with PEBC staff to walk through the process of obtaining this prior to Summer Institute.

 All accepted candidates will have to complete a background check for both PEBC and the Colorado Department of Education.